Please select a faculty / graduate school from this menu.

 Course Registration Process

-Through course registration, students choose which courses they will be taking and show their academic intentions to study.
-If courses are not registered for within the specified period, the student will be regarded as having no intention to study.
-Under Article 188 of the University Undergraduate Rules and Regulations, the student will then be subject to withdrawal from the University.
-Carefully read the following description of the course registration process so that you do not make any errors.
+Through course registration, students choose which courses they will be taking and indicate their intention to remain a student.
+Students who have not registered for courses within the specified period will be regarded as having no intention to remain a student, and will thus be subject to forced withdrawal from the university under Article 188 of the University Undergraduate Rules and Regulations.
+Carefully read the instruction below to avoid making any errors in the registration procedure.
 The Course Registration Period will be announced at K-Support.

 If you plan to take a temporary leave of absence without registering for courses, you must submit an Application for Temporary Leave of Absence by the last day of the course registration period.